Kyriosity/read-write/README+/software/README+/dev-docu.md

 Fast simple sketches resting on multiple imaginary axes (horizontal grouping, aggregation/inheritance hierarchies, timeline) could be enough and broader in all senses.
 They may start on a whiteboard during a casual discussion and as taking shapes recorded in (vector) graphics tools of choice and skills.

+> **NOTE**❗ Whiteboard sketches are potent for understanding, but they will be trash for "future generations" unless trimmed and formalized.

 ### Artistic images

 Applying aesthetic traits to attribute images or enliven the text highly motivates readers when done with taste and bounds.
 Highly recommended as memory "anchors" on difficult subjects.